yogeshvernekr/express-locallibrary/README.md

 For more information see the associated [MDN tutorial home page](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).

-> **Note** The [auth branch](/../../tree/auth) in this repository implements an _unsupported_ and _undocumented_ version of the library with User Authentication and Authorization.
-This may be a useful starting point for some users.

 ## Quick Start

 To get this project up and running locally on your computer: